samirhinojosa/open-diplomas/README.md

 docker-compose exec web bash
 ```
 4. If it is the first time, then
+    -   In the project directory root, create a file called **".env"** with Django Secret Key
     -   Create the database and database user based on opendiplomasproject.settings.development
 	-	Prepare the migrations based on the apps